11/26/2024

 President and CEO

-So I think the right word to describe that chart, if you look at all of the decrease and increase is volatile.
 Right.
-And in fact, it's volatile for reasons that, first of all, a lot of our customers pushing out the project and some of them reduce the forecast, but definitely multiple projects are canceled.
-Most of the cancellation happens in Europe, in the US.
-And obviously there's definitely projects that can't because of so many reasons of other transactions that impact the role of the company.
+So I think the right word to describe that chart, if you look at all of the decrease, the increase is volatile, right?
+And in fact, It's volatile for reasons that, first of all, a lot of our customers pushing out the project, and some that reduce the forecast, but definitely there are multiple projects that got canceled.
+Most of the cancellation happens in Europe and in the U.S., and obviously there's definitely projects that can't because So for a reason of other transactions that impacted the roadmap of the company.
 So I think that definitely plays a big portion of the movement of our pipeline.
-But I would say that we add a project in there also based on the engagement level to plus.
+But I would say that we add a project in there also based on the engagement level 2 plus.
 So there's plus and minus.
-But in one column, I want to make clear that, of course, that we have new design wins in there that we already announced.
-There's design wins we haven't announced.
-But there also, there's the downside is also mainly for a lot of our projects that we won last year and the forecast continues to be reduced.
-Some of them are reduced by 10 percent, some of them are reduced by even larger margins.
-So that's the combination that we're dealing with in our pipeline.
+But in one column, I want to make clear that, of course, we have new design wins in there that we already announced.
+There are design wins we haven't announced.
+But they also, there's the downside is also mainly for a lot of our project that we won last year and the forecast continue being reduced.
+Some of them reduced by 10%, some of them reduced by even larger margins.
+So the, that's the combination that we're dealing with in our pipeline.

 speaker